AIAUSA/goaia-sportsperformance/_events/extreme-challenge-jamaica.md

 ---
 title: Extreme Challenge Jamaica
 description: |-
-  #### Be a part of a two-week life-changing adventure targeted at launching movements of evangelism and discipleship on the universities in Puerto Rico and the United States
+  #### Be a part of a two-week life-changing adventure targeted at launching movements of evangelism and discipleship on the universities in Jamaica!

-  You’ll spend the first week of the trip learning AIA’s principles for athletic competition, focused on combining your sport and faith.
-During week two, you’ll explore the beauty of the island while serving on university campuses and throughout the community.
+  ​Extreme Challenge Jamaica is a two-week life-changing adventure targeted at launching Athletes in Action movements throughout Jamaica and the Caribbean.
+Join with 60+ American, Jamaican, and Caribbean athletes and learn how to take your relationship with God and your performance as an athlete to the next level!

   Two **Athletic Training Students** are needed to assist with this camp.